vmware-nsx/eval-docs-ids-ips/docs/9-Segmentation.md

 **Macro-Segmentation: Isolating the Production and Development enviornments**

 The goal of this exercise is to completley isolate workloads deployed in **Production** from workloads deployed in **Development**.
-All nested workloads were previously tagged to identify which of these environments they were deployed in, and earlier in this lab, you created groups for **Production** and **Development** respecively.
+All nested workloads were previously tagged to identify which of these environments they were deployed in, and earlier in this lab, you created groups for **Production Applications** and **Development Applications** respecively.
 In the next few steps, you will create the appropriate firewall rules to achieve this, and then run through the **lateral movement** attack scenario again to see how lateral movement has now been limited to a particular environment.

 **Create a Distributed Firewall Environment Category Policy**
 1. In the NSX Manager UI, navigate to Security -->  Distributed Firewall